Social Order Maintenance Act

 Article 37

-The case of a summary court under the district court or its branch (Hereinafter referred to as the summary court) will be presided by one judge.
+The case of a summary court under the district court or its branch (Hereinafter referred to as the summary court) will be presided over by one judge.

-The case of an ordinary procedure court under the district court or its branch (Hereinafter referred to as the ordinary court) will be presided by three judges.
+Three judges will preside over the case of an ordinary procedure court under the district court or its branch (Hereinafter referred to as the ordinary court).

 Article 38

 When an offense in violation of this Act constitutes a violation of the criminal laws or the Juvenile Delinquency Act, it shall be referred to a prosecutor or juvenile court to be handled in accordance with criminal laws or the Juvenile Delinquency Act.
-If he offense in question is also punishable by suspension of business, termination of business, fine, or confiscation, it shall be punished according to this Act.
+If the offense in question is also punishable by suspension of business, termination of business, fine, or confiscation, it shall be punished according to this Act.

 Chapter 2 Investigation